idjohnson/dblogapp/README.md

 # Logs DB

-An app for testing ingestion of logs from a remote service
+An app for testing ingestion of logs from a remote service.

+This uses a deployment in Kubernetes, an Azure Service Bus Queue and a PostgreSQL database.

+In my case, I'm using a free-tier instance in Aiven.io for the Database (but one could host PostgreSQL anywhere).

+Before using the databse, please use the script in 'dbinit.sql' to set up the initial tables and (optional) sample data.

 # Local Testing